 In addition to these annual trips are also taken to Ireland for Rugby, Jersey for Cricket, and Switzerland for Rowing camps, at other times of the year.

-Language is for communication and trips and exchanges provide the ideal opportunity to communicate.
-Opportunities abound, from Year Seven and Eight trips alternating between the Cologne Christmas markets and Parc Asterix, through to Sixth Form work experience for one to three weeks.
+Language is for communication so Trips and exchanges are an intrinsic aspect.
+Opportunities abound, from a Year Seven and Eight trip to Paris through to Sixth Form work experience for one to three weeks.
 Sixth Form linguists are strongly encouraged to immerse themselves in foreign culture and language for two to three weeks as part of their studies.

-The French Department conducts week-long exchanges with Worcester's twin Le Vésinet, near Paris and with a school near Lille for Years Nine to Thirteen, as well as a Sixth Form exchange with the Sacré-Coeur School in Reims, the capital of Champagne.
+The French Department conducts week-long exchanges with a school near Lille for Years Nine to Thirteen.

 The German Department offers alternating annual Year Ten exchanges with Cologne and Memmingen near the Alps in Bavaria, with its summer festival.
 Sixth Formers visit the ever-changing metropolis of Berlin and conduct individual work experience in Austria or Germany.

-The Spanish Department has links with a school in the city of Zaragoza for a Year Ten exchange as well as a programme of work experience for the Sixth Form.
+The Spanish Department has well-established links with a school in the city of Zaragoza for an annual Year Ten exchange as well as a programme of work experience for the Sixth Form.

-We take fairly regular day trips to local Roman sites, such as Bath (Years 10 and 11) and Cirencester (Year 8).
-Sixth Form trips are run from time to time to the British Museum and various Greek plays.
-Most years we run a weeklong trip at Easter to Greece (including Athens, Delphi and Olympia) or Italy (visiting Pompeii and Herculaneum): these are open to students of any age group.
+Sixth Form trips are run from time to time to the British Museum, various Greek plays and subject conferences.
+Every two years we run a week long trip during the Easter holiday to Italy (visiting Pompeii, Herculaneum, Ostia and Rome): these are open to students of any age group.

 Fieldwork is considered to be a valuable learning tool and is integrated into all levels of the department's teaching, ranging from school site studies to residential trips.
-All Lower Sixth geographers visit a field study centre on the Gower, in South Wales and, in the summer, a group of about 40 GCSE pupils head off for the French Alps.
+All Lower Sixth geographers visit a field study centre in Somerset and, in the summer, a group of about 40 GCSE pupils head off to the French Alps.

 The trips organised by the Art Department for examination pupils, form an important part of our critical and contextual studies programme.
 GCSE pupils spend 5 days in St. Ives, Cornwall where they visit the Tate Gallery, smaller galleries and artists' studios.
-Internationally known artists run practical workshops and deliver slide lectures in the hotel each evening.
-A Level students have the opportunity to visit galleries throughout England and in European cities such as Paris, Nice, New York, Barcelona and Amsterdam.
+Cambridge Pre-U students have the opportunity to visit galleries throughout England and in European cities such as Paris, Nice, Barcelona, Amsterdam, with major expeditions to New York and China.